Liouvillian topology and nonreciprocal dynamics in open Floquet chains: Open quantum system

-Furthermore, we observe that the mean transport after $p=1$ and $p=5$ Floquet periods (see Fig.~\ref{fig:local_transport}(b,c)) approximately follows the topological winding number, i.e.~within the topological phase, the direction of transport agrees with the winding number, although the transport is not quantized.
-However, for $p=1$ the transport is symmetric with respect to $\frac{\beta T}{3} = \frac{\pi}{4}$, whereas for $p>1$ this symmetry is broken, consistent with the asymmetry of the underlying topological phases.
-In particular, the phase transition, at which the transport changes direction, is compatible with $\gamma=-\frac{3}{T}\log\cos(\frac{2\beta T}{3})$ in the long-time limit (see dashed line in Fig.~\ref{fig:local_transport}(c)).
+Furthermore, we observe that the mean transport after $p=1$ and $p=5$ Floquet periods [see Fig.~\ref{fig:local_transport}(b) and \ref{fig:local_transport}(c)] approximately follows the topological winding number.
+Within the topological phase, the direction of transport agrees with the winding number, although the transport is not quantized.
+The transport for $p=1$ is symmetric with respect to $\frac{\beta T}{3} = \frac{\pi}{4}$, whereas this symmetry is broken for $p>1$.
+This dynamical signal is consistent with the asymmetry of the underlying topological phases.
+In particular, the phase transition, at which the transport direction changes, is compatible with $\gamma=-\frac{3}{T}\ln\cos(\frac{2\beta T}{3})$ in the long-time limit [see dashed line in Fig.~\ref{fig:local_transport}(c)].
 This expression, up to a factor of 2, coincides with the phase boundary between positive and negative steady-state spin polarizations for the single-site model studied in Appendix \ref{app:single_site_model}.

-In Figure \ref{fig:local_transport}(d) we show the stroboscopic time-evolution of an unpolarized fermion placed in the middle of the quantum chain with open boundary conditions.
-Here, the main plot shows the expectation value of the particle number $\expval{n_j(pT)}$ and the inset shows the expectation value of the spin polarization $\expval{\sigma_z^j(pT)}$.
-One can see that, for these parameters, the fermion moves continuously to the left, becoming partially delocalized during its motion, but eventually reaches the boundary, where it becomes trapped in the spin-down state.
+In Figs.~\ref{fig:local_transport}(d)-\ref{fig:local_transport}(f), we show the stroboscopic time evolutions of an unpolarized fermion placed in the middle of the quantum chain with open boundary conditions for different parameters.
+Here, the main plots show the expectation value of the particle number $\expval{n_j(pT)}$ and the insets show the expectation value of the spin polarization $\expval{\sigma_z^j(pT)}$.
+One can see that for Figs.~\ref{fig:local_transport}(d) and \ref{fig:local_transport}(f), the fermion moves continuously to the boundary, becomes partially delocalized during its motion, and eventually gets trapped by the boundary.
+In contrast, in Fig.~\ref{fig:local_transport}(e), the fermion becomes delocalized along the full chain and is not trapped at the boundary.
+This behavior is consistent with the topological phases shown in Fig.~\ref{fig:local_transport}(a) and the steady-state localization shown in Fig.~\ref{fig:local_skin_effect}(a).